PURE MTH 7054 - Complex Analysis

 The full timetable of all activities for this course can be accessed from Course Planner.

-- Demonstrate an understanding of the fundamental concepts of complex analysis.
+Course Learning Outcomes1.
+Demonstrate understanding of the basic concepts underlying complex analyis.

 University Graduate Attributes